A Foodcentric Life

 • ×

-If you are stuck in the same old salad routine, boost your salad creativity with these ideas on how to build a better salad.
-Spice up your salad life, eat healthy and up your salad game.
+If you are stuck in the same old salad routine, boost your salad creativity with these ideas on how to make a salad taste better.
+Spice up your salad life, eat healthy, and up your salad game.
 Banish boring salads all year long and make them something to look forward to.
-If you want to make a really good salad you've to think outside of the bowl.
+If you want to make a really good salad, you've got to think outside of the bowl.

 A head of red lettuce with water drops from washing.

 A salad starts with leafy greens, but there is a lot more to delicious and healthy salads than just plain greens.
-I call the additions goodies, like nuts and seeds, cheese, fruits, herbs and chopped veggies.
-And don't forget the dressing!
-You've got to have a terrific dressing.
-Skip the bottles please and try homemade.
-It's easy!
-Make a couple at the start of the week and salads go together fast.
+I call the additions "goodies"—like nuts and seeds, cheese, fruits, herbs, and chopped veggies.
+And don’t forget the dressing!
+Skip the bottles and try homemade—it’s easy.
+Make a couple at the start of the week and salads come together fast.

 Change Up Your Greens